-The characters in the movie – a biologist, a young activist, an indigenous activist, a teacher, students scientists and all have their stories to share and together one can make a theory explaining what has been happening to the oceans, marine biodiversity and ultimately the life on earth because of the corporates that rule the world, our governments, and ultimately us.
+The characters in the film - a biologist, a young activist, an indigenous activist, a teacher, students scientists and all have their stories to share.
+Compiling these small stories, one can make a theory explaining what has been happening to the oceans, marine biodiversity and ultimately the life on earth because of the corporates that rule the world, our governments, and ultimately us.

-A young film-maker from Canada who is already recognised by Toronto Film Festival, who is among us in the revolution to save life on earth, deserves gratitude from me whose team found me over internet and provided the movie for me to watch and share my thoughts on it.
-I will be getting a DVD from him shipped to me, I will be giving that DVD to a school in Nepal which has successful stories on producing greener generation of young graduates.
-Let me see which institution could be that.
+Robert Brian Stewart was a young film-maker from Canada who is already recognised by Toronto Film Festival.
+Even after his death, his legacy is among us in the revolution to save life on earth.
+He deserves gratitude from me for managing his efforts with a team that found me over the internet and provided the film for me to watch and share my thoughts on it.

 I intentionally omitted the word ‘better’ – because scientists also in this documentary are warning a threshold trigger that would permanently damage the life support system on earth.

-I am pretty sure that you might wish to see the movie if I add some key features of it: inspiring on-the-ground-story plot, life threatening risks, beautiful life under the ocean, science and indigenous knowledge, change that has already started, governments that bow down in front of corporates’ interests, power of transformative education and many more.
-If you pay some amount to view it, one dollar goes to WWF – the worldwide fund for nature.
+I am pretty sure that you might wish to see the film if I add some key features of it: inspiring on-the-ground-story plot, life threatening risks, beautiful life under the ocean, science and indigenous knowledge, change that has already started, governments that bow down in front of corporates' interests, power of transformative education and many more.

 Revolution is a feature documentary about opening your eyes, changing the world and fighting for something.
 A true life adventure following director Rob Stewart in the follow up to his hit Sharkwater, Revolution is an epic adventure into the evolution of life on earth and the revolution to save us.